 If all this change still seems overwhelming, a marketing partner to help guide you through platform updates may put your mind at ease.
 They can help if you don’t have time to build out new ads or adjust your current ones.
 That way, you can dedicate your time to growing your business—not keeping up with Google trends.

-If there’s one thing we’ve learned over the years from Google Ads, it’s that these changes won’t stop coming.
+If there’s one thing we’ve learned over the years from Google Ads and Microsoft Ads, it’s that these changes won’t stop coming.
 As technology evolves, so do updates to the platform.

 Take this update in stride and use it as an opportunity to make the best of your current advertising efforts.